citysecs/MAYhem/README.md

 Each track has their own subchannels in Discord for chatting and asking questions.
 Team MAYhem will pick the questions for the presenter to answer at the end of each presentation.

+## What time is it?

+It's almost MAYhem o'clock!
+A few more weeks to go!

 ## In case you need to know more

 If there’s something we’ve not covered in this FAQ, ping us on Twitter [@citysecs](https://twitter.com/citysecs/)!